mrd09/linux_cmd_system/LinuxCMD_apt_check_depends/apt cmd.md

 ## How to download package not install it with apt-get command?
 - cmd: ```apt-get install --download-only <package name>```
-- Use option '--download-only' will:
+- Use option `--download-only` will:
   + This will **download `<package name>` and any dependencies you need**, and place them in **/var/cache/apt/archives**.
   + That way a subsequent apt-get install **`<package name>`** will be able to complete without any extra downloads.
 ```